ghiggi/gpm_api/README.md

 ## 🛠️ Installation

+### conda

+GPM-API can be installed via [conda][conda_link] on Linux, Mac, and Windows.
+Install the package by typing the following command in the terminal:

+    conda install gpm-api

+In case conda-forge is not set up for your system yet, see the easy to follow instructions on [conda-forge][conda_forge_link].

 ### pip

-GPM-API can be installed via [pip][pip_link] on Linux, Mac, and Windows.
+GPM-API can be installed also via [pip][pip_link] on Linux, Mac, and Windows.
 On Windows you can install [WinPython][winpy_link] to get Python and pip running.
-Prior installation of GPM-API, to avoid [GEOS](https://libgeos.org/) library version incompatibilities when installing the Cartopy package, we highly suggest to install first Cartopy using `conda install cartopy>=0.21.0`.
+Prior installation of GPM-API, try to install to `cartopy>=0.21.0` package to ensure there are not [GEOS](https://libgeos.org/) library version incompatibilities.
+If you can't solve the problems and install cartopy with pip, you should install at least cartopy with conda using `conda install cartopy>=0.21.0`.

-Then, install the GPM-API package by typing the following command in the command terminal:
+Then, install the GPM-API package by typing the following command in the terminal:

-    pip install gpm_api
+    pip install gpm-api

 To install the latest development version via pip, see the [documentation][doc_install_link].

-### conda

-GPM-API can be installed via [conda][conda_link] on Linux, Mac, and Windows.
-Install the package by typing the following command in a command terminal:

-    conda install gpm-api

-In case conda-forge is not set up for your system yet, see the easy to follow instructions on [conda forge][conda_forge_link].

 ## 💭 Feedback and Contributing Guidelines